109 fun facts about Croatia. How many of these weird, puzzling, intriguing lies, myths & facts about Croatia do you know (or think I got wrong)?

 With 109 fun facts about Croatia, this list is just a drop in the ocean of how wonderful and interesting Croatia truly is.

 1. Let’s start with an important historical fact about Croatia.
-King Tomislav was Croatia’s first king, crowned in the year 925 A.D you’ll find his name all over the country
+King Tomislav was Croatia’s first king, crowned sometime before 925 A.D. you’ll find his name all over the country

 2. Croatians settled on the Adriatic coast around the seventh century on the ruins of the Roman Empire.

 3. The hit HBO series Game of Thrones was filmed on the Dalmatian coast in Split and Dubrovnik.

 4. The fortified walls of Dubrovnik (where Game of Thrones was filmed) are one of Europe’s most preserved fortification systems.
 (And the most visited)

 5. Once the home of bloody Roman gladiator fights, the amphitheater in Pula, Istria, is one of only three preserved in the world.
 It is also the 6th largest amphitheater in existence.
 How’s that for another exciting fact about Croatia?

 6. The largest Croatian white truffle found weighed 1.31 kg (2 lb 8 oz) and was discovered by Giancarlo Zigante of Pototoska on 2 November 1999 near Buje, a town in Istria, Croatia.

 7. A Croatian named Rudjer Boskovic suggested placing five concentric iron bands on the dome of St. Peter’s when a crack had been discovered.
 His suggestion was adopted and saved Michelangelo’s work from being ruined.
 This is prob my most fave fun fact about Croatia!

 8. Spain and Croatia have the highest number of UNESCO Intangible Goods of any European country.
 Including lace-making, gingerbread baking, and wooden toy carvings.